 Aim below the face.
 Nerf guns should never be aimed directly at the face.
 This is especially true at close range, where the most potential damage to the eye could be done.

 Stick to branded darts.
 Although generic replacements for Nerf darts may be cheaper, they are often not designed as well.
 This can cause safety issues.
 Parts of these generic darts may be made of harder materials, making them more likely to damage the eye on impact.

 Nerf-brand darts, therefore, tend to be much safer than generic replacements.

 Do not modify your Nerf gun.
 There are many videos online that give instructions on how to modify your Nerf gun to make it shoot faster or harder.
 Avoid doing so, as it can increase the risk of Nerf gun injury.

 Wear protective eyewear.
-Our North Star eye doctors recommend you always wearing safety glasses or goggles when taking part in activities with fast-moving balls, pucks, projectiles or other moving objects.
+Our San Antonio eye doctors recommend you always wearing safety glasses or goggles when taking part in activities with fast-moving balls, pucks, projectiles or other moving objects.
 Accidents can happen—even when carefully following all safety recommendations.
 Wearing eye protection can massively reduce the chances of eye injury and vision loss.